Ordfin/Documentation/pages/community/community-indicator-candle-patterns.md

 permalink: community-indicator-candle-patterns.html
 ---

-{% include note.html content="Candle Patterns is brought to you by the Buddha data mine." %}
+{% include note.html content="Candle Patterns is brought to you by the [Buddah](community-data-mine-buddha.html) data mine." %}

 ## Candle Patterns On the Charts